USS Nevada (BB-36): Attack on Pearl Harbor

 Nevada became a prime target for Japanese Val dive bombers during the second wave.
 Japanese pilots intended to sink her in the channel, ostensibly to block the harbor.
-Tactically target selection was wrong as 14–18 dive bombers attacking her wouldn't be able to sink a battleship with 250 kg bombs and the channel's width of 1200 feet made bottling up the harbor impossible.
+This was poor target selection on the part of the pilots; she could not be sunk by 14–18 dive bombers attacking with 250 kg bombs and the channel's width of 1200 feet made bottling up the harbor impossible.
 As she steamed past Ten-Ten Dock at about 09:50, Nevada was struck by five bombs.
 One exploded over the crew's galley at Frame 80.
 Another struck the port director platform and exploded at the base of the stack on the upper deck.
 Yet another hit near No. 1 turret inboard from the port waterway and blew large holes in the upper and main decks.
 Two struck the forecastle near Frame 15; one passed out through the side of the second deck before exploding, but the other exploded within the ship near the gasoline tank; leakage and vapors from this tank caused intense fires around the ship.

 The gasoline fires that flared up around Turret 1 might have caused more critical damage if the main magazines had not been empty.
 For several days prior to the attack, all of the 14-inch-gun (356 mm) battleships had been replacing their standard-weight main battery projectiles with a new heavier projectile that offered greater penetration and a larger explosive charge in exchange for a slight decrease in range.
 All of the older projectiles and powder charges had been removed from the magazines of Nevada, and the crew had taken a break after loading the new projectiles in anticipation of loading the new powder charges on Sunday.